heridev/sinatra-json-api-architecture/README.md

 ```
 export AUTHORIZATION_TOKEN='token-authorization'
 ```
-Currently, the root path is not using the authorization layer but the invoices controller, thus, if you want to make a POST request to create a new invoice, make sure you include this authorization header in your request.
+At present, the root path (/) bypasses the authorization layer.
+However, both the 'invoices' and 'patients' controllers do utilize it.
+Therefore, when making a POST request to create a new invoice, ensure that you include the appropriate authorization header in your request.
 ```
 Authorization: token-authorization
 ```